 First of all, it is important to get control of your thoughts, and this can be much more difficult than it sounds.
 Sometimes we are not consciously aware of the thoughts that we are entertaining on a daily basis.
 Thus, one of the first steps to overcoming anxiety is to become more cognizant of what you are thinking.
 Do you find yourself entertaining thoughts of fear?
 Are you entertaining worst case scenarios?
 Are you mentally pressing the “rewind” button, replaying the negative things others have said about you in your life?
 In order to stop these negative thoughts, psychologists recommend a process called “Cognitive Thought Stopping.”
 It involves first becoming aware of your thoughts, and when you identify a negative thought, stop it in its tracks.
 Strategies for doing this range from saying “no” out loud when you have such thoughts, or even placing a rubber band around your wrist and snapping it when these intrusive thoughts enter into your mind.
 However, in order to truly overcome negative thoughts, you have to have to replace them with positive ones.
 Thus, it is a three-step process: a) Identify your thoughts; b) stop the negative thoughts by interrupting your thought processes; and c) replace the negative thoughts with positive ones.

 Some people choose to replace negative thoughts with positive affirmations, whereas others have found replacing negative thinking with positive scriptures to be particularly helpful.
 For example, if you are dealing with fear then you may want to go to the book of Psalms and Isaiah, and mediate on some of these scriptures.
 They are very calming and include many assurances that God is with you, hears your prayers, and promises that He will give you his peace and strength to overcome difficult times.
-There are also many scriptures in the New Testament that are good to meditate on when you are fearful or worried about your finances or health.
+There are also many scriptures that are good to meditate on when you are fearful or worried about your finances or health.